Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

-A warm glow of Lesser Restoration suffused Richard's body.
+A warm glow suffused Richard's body.

-“It’s possible to die from it, as stupid as that sounds,” Petra advised.
-“Your boss means well, but he’s an idiot.
+"It's possible to die from healing, as stupid as that sounds," Petra advised.
+"Your boss means well, but he's an idiot.
 Two potions could have hollowed you out entirely.
-How badly were you wounded?”
+How badly were you wounded?"

 "He couldn't have gotten you a Restoration?"
 Gwen interjected critically.

 "You should have asked for a transfer to the 2nd PLA Hospital," Petra continued.